Chehabiyeh

 Chehabiyeh or Ash-Shihabiyah (الشهابيّة), also spelled ash-Shehabiyah or Chehabiye, formerly Tayr Zibna (طيرزبنا), is a municipality located in the South Governorate of Lebanon, located in the Tyre District.

 Chehabiyeh faces multiple challenges, including waste management issues and waste burning in local dumps.
-Iranian-backed political party and militant group Hezbollah is active in the village, and in 2024, a senior member of the Redwan Force was killed in an airstrike.
+Iranian-backed political party and militant group Hezbollah is active in the village, and in 2024, a senior member of the Redwan Force was killed in an Israeli airstrike.

 Etymology

 The town was originally known as "Teir Zinbeh, but was renamed 'Chehabiyeh' in 1968 in honor of former Lebanese President Fouad Chehab.
 This name change was initiated by Ibrahim Muhiddin Baydoun, a prominent local leader who had a close friendship with Chehab.
 The official name change was enacted through a law passed by the Lebanese Parliament on January 6, 1968.

 Chehab was a member of the noble Chehab dynasty, an Arab family that held significant influence in the region.
 The dynasty's name itself is derived from the Arabic word "شهاب" (Shihab), which means "shooting star" or "meteor."
 The name is the English form of the Arabic word "شهابية" (Shahābīyah).